| SCSI Toolbox, LLC - SCSItoolbox Release Notes

 Special Text For Test: 1 minuttterfly READ check for all zeroes

-Post-Test Configuration:
+Post-Test Configuration:========================

 <none>

-This test sequence will first issue a SATA SE command to secure erase the SSD.
+SSD – Write SaturationThis test sequence will first issue a SATA SE command to secure erase the SSD.
 It will then WRITE all blocks of the SSD using a Random data pattern, 4K per transfer I/O size, and using the CPAM Random access method to insure that every LBA has been written.
+As per the SNIA write saturation specification this test will write to the drive 4 times, insuring that 4 X the drive capacity is written.
+The transfer rate to the drive is recorded after each full write pass to the drive.
+Pre-Test Configuration:=======================

 <none>

 Test Summaries.
-5 Tests Defined:
+5 Tests Defined:=================================

 TEST 1 of 5: